 5. Antivirus Protection

 Computer viruses have been around since the 1970s, and as long as the Internet exists, they aren’t going anywhere.
 That doesn’t mean you will be doomed!
 Antivirus protection programs are designed to not only prevent viruses from being installed to your devices, but they also work around the clock in real-time to ensure maximum protection.
 You can have peace of mind while you and your employees work and exchange information.
+One of the best antiviruses is the Kaspersky antivirus that is designed to protect users from malware and is primarily designed for computers running Microsoft Windows and macOS.

 6. Extra Malware Protection